hkaj/CoFITS/README.md

 __Compiling:__

-First, make sure that __lib/__ contains all the necessary libraries.
+First, make sure that __lib/__ contains all the necessary libraries (jade, jackson and postgresql 9.3 jdbc).
 Then, just type in:

 ```
 $ cd CoFITS/server